stashed/docs/docs/guides/latest/auto-backup/workload.md

 ## Backup Deployment

 Now, we are going to backup a Deployment using the template we have configured earlier.
 We will mount two ConfigMap volume in two different directories of the Deployment.
-Then, we will backup those directories using default backup.
+Then, we will backup those directories using automatic backup.

 **Create Deployment:**